clojurewerkz/gizmo/README.md

 ### Middleware

-Middleware is a function that receives a request and modifies it in some way.
+A middleware is a function that receives a request and modifies it.
-Middleware can either stop execution itself and return result or pass it to the next middleware.
+Middleware can terminate execution of request processing or return a result, or pass the request on to the next middleware.

 Here's what middleware looks like: